virtualstaticvoid/ldhdns/README.md

 The only requirement is that your containers have a unique IPv4 and/or IPv6 address.
 I.e. They can't run on the host Docker network.

-So in the above mentioned example, you could have `web.ldh.dns`, `api.ldh.dns` and `pgsql.ldh.dns` for the respective services, and the SPA website could be configured by convention to use `api` as a sub-domain of the current domain to access the REST API.
+So in the above mentioned example, you could have `web.ldh.dns`, `api.ldh.dns` and `pgsql.ldh.dns` for the respective services, and the SPA website could be configured by convention to use `api` as a sub-domain of the top-level domain to access the REST API.
 The website URL would be `http://web.ldh.dns` and the host for connecting `psql` would be `pgsql.ldh.dns`.

 No need for port mappings, needing to know the IP addresses of containers, manual editing of `/etc/hosts` or having funky configuration to manage differences between development and production.

+Finally, with the increasing requirement for greater security, actual signed certificates for SSL together with matching domain names is more easily possible.
+E.g. Running a local docker registry using `ldhdns` without configuring "insecure" options.

 Happy developer!